 It is sold to the government for public protection purposes, however the Amazon board has a responsibility to thoroughly consider the impacts of its use.

-There are concerns over whether this software violates privacy and other human rights.
+There are concerns that this software violates privacy and other human rights.
+These potentially have both reputational and financial implications for Amazon.

 Amazon’s management defended the use of the technology, stating that the company is supportive of human rights and has in the past protected and rescued victims of human trafficking, reuniting more than 100 missing children.
 The company also argued that users must abide by its ‘acceptable use policy’.